2-coumarate O-beta-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and trans-2-hydroxycinnamate, whereas its two products are UDP and trans-beta-D-glucosyl-2-hydroxycinnamate.
+The two substrates of this enzyme characterised from Melilotus alba are o-coumaric acid and UDP-glucose.
+Its products are melilotoside and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:trans-2-hydroxycinnamate O-beta-D-glucosyltransferase.
 Other names in common use include uridine diphosphoglucose-o-coumarate glucosyltransferase, and UDPG:o-coumaric acid O-glucosyltransferase.
 This enzyme participates in phenylpropanoid biosynthesis.